- Travel and Places»

-- Knoxville - Bijou Theatre: The Bijou is actually composed of two buildings.
-The Lamar House (which now plays host to the Bistro restaurant and the theater's offices), built in 1817, was opened facing Gay Street as a plush hotel, while the Bijou (constructed towards the rear of the hotel) was opened in 1908.
+- Knoxville - Bijou Theatre: The Bijou is actually composed of two buildings: The Lamar House (which now plays host to the Bistro restaurant and the theater's offices), built in 1817, was opened facing Gay Street as a plush hotel, while the Bijou (constructed towards the rear of the hotel) was opened in 1908.
 The ghosts of the Bijou are numerous and largely unidentified; they may be actors, actresses or even prostitutes long dead as at one time the older building was a bordello.
-No worries, though, they all seem to be fairly friendly, even if a bit mischievous at times.
+They all seem to be fairly friendly, even if a bit mischievous at times.
 (803 S Gay St.)

 - Jonesborough - Hawley House Bed and Breakfast: Though this inn has had many additions to it, the original building dates back to 1793.
 People claim to hear the voices of the "ladies of the night" who used to work there many years ago.
 (114 E Woodrow Ave.)

-- Dover - Bellwood Mansion: Located on Bellwood Landing Rd. near the Cumberland River, this run down mansion is supposed to be a hot spot of paranormal activity and witchcraft.
+- Dover - Bellwood Mansion: Located on Bellwood Landing Rd. near the Cumberland River, this run-down mansion is supposed to be a hot spot of paranormal activity and witchcraft.
+Buyer beware.

 - Kingsport - Sensabaugh Tunnel: Located just off Big Elm Rd. not too far from Rotherwood Mansion lies a tunnel where a murder (or murders) took place involving a baby.
 It is rumored that if you drive into the tunnel and cut off your engine you will hear the child crying, but beware, it's also rumored that if you cut the engine while in the tunnel, you won't be able to start it.
 The road that passes through it is really only used by locals nowadays, so don't count on help from a passing vehicle.